Family Fitness Finding Health as a Family

 – My body is special and I want to utilize it to its full potential!

 Ok, now back to our kids.
 We can encourage this mentality in them early, it’s possible!
 Parents, let’s start seeing ourselves as health teachers and paying the same attention to our bodies as we do to our iPhones.
 This may mean that you have to gain some knowledge for yourself first.
 The good news is there is health and fitness information everywhere!
 Yes, it seems to contradict itself, but use common sense and do the best you can!
 Invite your kids in on the journey and learn together.
-After all, the home can be the most effective hands on class room!
+After all, the home can be the most effective hands on class room with family fitness!

 You might be saying, “Well that’s easy for you to say, you’re a trainer!”
 Yes my kids live with a personal trainer and are exposed to the health and fitness world daily, but it’s me, “Mom”, who teaches them to care for their body because I love them so much and want the best for them!
 We are all learners, and I love inviting them in on the process.